 2. Is there a way to migrate data from SQL Server to Azure Synapse without using a data pipeline?

-You can migrate your data from the SQL Server Database into Azure Synapse Analytics by connecting your local database host to Azure Studio through Linked Server.
+You can migrate your data from the SQL Server Database into Azure Synapse Analytics by connecting your local database host to Azure Studio through a Linked Server.
 Once you have made the connection between the two platforms, you can export your data easily.

 Saloni Agarwal